jecki/DHParser/documentation_src/manuals/03_transform.rst

 is passed and that returns the transformed result.
 The :py:func:`DHParser.transform.replace_content_with`-primitive replaces the result of the last node in the path with the given string content.
-Observe the subtle difference between the two primities: `replace_content_with` always yields a leaf node with string content but no children.
+Observe the subtle difference between the two primitives: `replace_content_with` always yields a leaf node with string content but no children.

-The following three entries apply custem functions, specifically written for the LaTeX example case. ``replace_Umlaut`` replaces LaTeX-Umlaute like ``\"a`` by their unicode-counterpart, in this case "ä". ``replace_quotationmark`` does the same for quotationmarks.
+The following three entries apply custom functions, specifically written for the LaTeX example case. ``replace_Umlaut`` replaces LaTeX-Umlaute like ``\"a`` by their unicode-counterpart, in this case "ä". ``replace_quotationmark`` does the same for quotation marks.
 And ``streamline_whitspace`` compresses any whitespace either to a single blank or single linefeed.

 Finally, the entry for ``WARN_Komma`` adds a syntax warning to all nodes with the name "WARN_Komma".
-This follows a pattern for fail tolerant parsing descirbed in the documentation of the :py:mod:`DHParser.ebnf` as :ref:`generic fail tolerant parsing <generic_fail_tolerant_parsing>`.
+This follows a pattern for fail tolerant parsing described in the documentation of the :py:mod:`DHParser.ebnf` as :ref:`generic fail tolerant parsing <generic_fail_tolerant_parsing>`.